jigar-dhulla/pmc_complaint/README.md

 This Python script automates checking the status of multiple PMC (Pune Municipal Corporation) complaint token numbers from their official website.

+## Who Should Use This

+This tool is designed for:

+- **Citizens** who have lodged complaints with PMC and want to track their status programmatically
+- **Community organizations** monitoring multiple complaints in their area
+- **Developers** building applications that need to integrate PMC complaint status data
+- **Data analysts** collecting PMC complaint data for research or reporting purposes

+**Use Case Examples:**
+- Track your own complaint tokens (e.g., T60137, T60268) without manually visiting the website
+- Monitor complaint resolution patterns in your neighborhood
+- Build dashboards or notifications for complaint status changes
+- Collect data for urban governance research

 ## Features

 - Automated web scraping using Selenium